gbv/coli-conc.gbv.de/en/coli-ana.md

 ## Example

-For a given a synthesized DDC number, it can be hard to find out how the number was built.
+For a given  synthesized DDC number, it can be hard to find out, how the number was built.
 For instance, the DDC number **700.90440747471** contains the following DDC classes:

 * [700](https://coli-conc.gbv.de/cocoda/app/?fromScheme=http%3A%2F%2Fdewey.info%2Fscheme%2Fedition%2Fe23%2F&from=http%3A%2F%2Fdewey.info%2Fclass%2F700%2Fe23%2F) {{ { en: "The arts", de: "Künste" } | localize }}
 * [T1--09044](https://coli-conc.gbv.de/cocoda/app/?fromScheme=http%3A%2F%2Fdewey.info%2Fscheme%2Fedition%2Fe23%2F&from=http%3A%2F%2Fdewey.info%2Fclass%2F1--09044%2Fe23%2F) {{ { en: "1940-1949", de: "*1940-1949" } | localize }}